SAP-samples/partner-reference-application/Tutorials/35a-ByD-Integration.md

         ]
         ```

-    4. Add two buttons to the identification area:
+    4. Add two buttons to the fieldgroup *#ProjectData*:
         ```javascript
         // Create a project in the connected SAP Business ByDesign system {